 Mario David Fischer.
 Scrap Skyscraper by Projeto Coletivo.
 This conceptual skyscraper by Brazilian architects Projeto Coletivo would be constructed using rubbish in the city of São Paulo.

 The architects imagine a series of the buildings beside the rivers Tietê and Pinheiros, with recycling centres in the lower levels and modular apartments for homeless people upstairs.
 Residents would be required to work in the recycling centres, cleaning and sorting their own rubbish for use in further construction and repairs.
-Future Primitives by Muller Van Severen.
+More waste could also be transported to the buildings by boat from the city centre.
+The architects designed the project for this year's eVolo Skyscraper Competition, which asks entrants to come up with inventive and futuristic skyscraper proposals.
+Another conceptual skyscraper we've recently featured is a thatched housing block.
+See all our stories about skyscrapers » Future Primitives by Muller Van Severen.
 Interieur 2012: soft leather seats hang between the colourful plastic shelves of this furniture by Belgian design duo Muller Van Severen presented at the Interieur design biennale in Kortrijk, Belgium, last week (+ slideshow).

 Black imagines the workplaces as a series of indoor gardens, where flowers sprout up between desks and pollen floats into the atmosphere through new openings in the existing glazed facades.
 The project has been nominated for the silver RIBA President’s Medal, which last year was awarded to Kibwe Tavares for his movie about robots rioting on the streets of south London.
 If you're interested in animations, see our series by Tavares and his colleagues at architectural image studio Factory Fifteen.